IshitaSharma0/mental_health_classifier/README.md

 # Mental Health Risk Prediction App

 ## Description
-This project is an NLP-based Streamlit web app designed to detect signs of mental health distress in user-written text using a trained deep learning model.
+This project is a NLP-based Streamlit web app designed to detect signs of mental health distress in user-written text using a trained deep learning model.

 ## 🚀 Features
 - Text preprocessing with lemmatization